Bronx Zoo: Monkey House

 The Monkey House, which first opened in 1901 and was originally named the Primate House, closed in late February 2012 after 111 years of operation.
 At the time of closing, it was home to cotton-top tamarins, white-faced sakis, Wied's marmosets, moustached tamarins, black-chinned emperor tamarins, Goeldi's monkeys and grey-handed night-monkeys, as well as Brazilian porcupines and Pallas's long-tongued bats.
-This was the building where Ota Benga spent most of his time during his stay at the zoo.
+This was the building where Ota Benga, a young man from the Congo, spent most of his time during his stay at the zoo.
+He had his own exhibit and was often mocked by the visitors.

 Some of the primates that were in the now-closed exhibit have been moved to other parts of the zoo, such as the cotton-top tamarins now being found in World of Birds; others were sent to other New York City zoos, such as the sakis being moved to the Central Park Zoo.
 White-headed capuchins can still be seen in an outdoor cage behind the building.